 Single indicator light.
 Pans cannot be removed for washing.

 Cooking time is generally less than 15 minutes.
 Indicator lights alert when food is done, so there’s no guessing.
 Easy to store, and comes with a helpful manual to get started.
-Looks small but produces fluffy, filling omelets with little effort.
+Top made of sleek stainless steel.

-Holds up to four eggs, yet has a compact size that stores easily.
+Holds up to 4 eggs, yet has a compact size.
 Despite being plastic, it’s BPA-free.
-Features a non-stick surface, which allows for fast clean up.
-Dishwasher safe.
+Features a nonstick surface, which allows for fast cleanup.
+Dishwasher-safe.
 Requires less cooking oil than most comparable models.
 Ideal for college students.

 Some users report a chemical taste and smell when used at first.

-Spacious model (10 in.) lets you add at least three eggs at a time plus vegetables.
+Spacious model (10 inches) lets you add at least 3 eggs at a time, plus vegetables.
 Won’t scratch from utensils, and omelet unsticks easily with spatula.
 Cleans easily in the dishwasher, and storage is simple.

 There’s something incredibly versatile and satisfying about an omelet.
 To some, it’s a morning power meal.
 To others, it’s a comfort food after a long day.
 The process of making one jam-packed with cheese, vegetables, and other fixings should be as simple and enjoyable as the omelet itself, which is why an omelet maker should be the next purchase you make for your kitchen.

 Ideal for kitchens of all sizes, omelet makers deliver the best omelet-making experience with even, efficient cooking in a matter of minutes.
 These convenient kitchen appliances take the guesswork out of making the dish with pre-set timers and, in most models, two-sided cooking that cuts down on messy flipping.
 There’s an omelet maker out there for everyone, and you’ll have the choice of purchasing an electric, stovetop, or even a microwavable omelet maker.